You may be eating, drinking, and even absorbing toxic levels of America’s number one pesticide every day—without realizing it.

 Your gut microbiome—the community of beneficial bacteria in your digestive system—plays a critical role in digestion, immune function, and even mental health.

-Studies show glyphosate disrupts the gut microbiome by killing beneficial bacteria while allowing harmful strains to thrive, potentially leading to issues like leaky gut syndrome, inflammation, and autoimmune diseases.
+Studies show glyphosate can disrupt the gut microbiome by harming beneficial bacteria while allowing harmful strains to thrive, potentially leading to issues like leaky gut syndrome, inflammation, and autoimmune diseases.
 Since gut health is linked to conditions like IBS, food sensitivities, anxiety, and depression, exposure to glyphosate could have broader health effects than most people realize.

 Endocrine Disruption & Hormonal Effects